FAQ

 IndiGrid has adopted a policy of quarterly distributions to unitholders.
 This is in line with IndiGrid’s stated objective of providing stable and sustainable distributions to unitholders.

-Tabulated below is the summary of different sources of income that can be earned by a unitholder and its taxability under the provisions of the Income-tax Act, 1961 (‘IT Act’):
+Tabulated below is the summary of different sources of income that can be earned by a unitholder and its taxability under the provisions of the Income-tax Act, 2025 (‘IT Act or the Act’):

 Nature of income Taxability in the hands of InvIT Taxability in the hands of a tax resident unitholder Taxability in the hands of a tax non-resident unitholder

-Distribution of Interest Income earned by InvIT from underlying investment in SPVs Exempt under S.10(23FC) Taxable at applicable tax rate (plus applicable surcharge and cess) Taxable at concessional rate of 5% (plus applicable surcharge and cess) subject to benefit under applicable Tax Treaty**
+Distribution of Interest Income earned by InvIT from underlying investment in SPVs Exempt under Schedule V [Table: Sl.
+No. 3(a)] (earlier section 10(23FC))*** Taxable at applicable tax rate (plus applicable surcharge and cess) Taxable at concessional rate of 5% (plus applicable surcharge and cess) subject to benefit under applicable Tax Treaty**

-Distribution of Dividend Income earned by InvIT from underlying investment in SPVs* and units of Mutual Fund Exempt under S.10(23FC) Exempt under section 10(23FD) in case SPV does not opt for concessional tax regime under S.115BAA
+Distribution of Dividend Income earned by InvIT from underlying investment in SPVs* and units of Mutual Fund Exempt under Schedule V [Table: Sl.
+No. 3(a)](earlier section 10(23FC))*** Exempt under Schedule V [Table: Sl.
+No. 5] (earlier section 10(23FD))*** in case SPV does not opt for concessional tax regime under section 200 (earlier section 115BAA)***

 Taxable at applicable tax rate (plus applicable surcharge and cess) Taxable at 20% (plus applicable surcharge and cess) subject to benefit under the applicable Tax Treaty**

 Capital Repayment on units Not an income for the InvIT.
 Hence Non-Taxable.
-Refer section 56(2)(xii) of the Income Tax Act.
-Refer section 56(2)(xii) of the Income Tax Act. subject to benefit under the applicable Tax Treaty**
+Refer section 92(2)(k) (earlier section 56(2)(xii))*** of the Income Tax Act.
+Refer section 92(2)(k) (earlier section 56(2)(xii))*** of the Income Tax Act. subject to benefit under the applicable Tax Treaty**

-*SPVs of IndiGrid (except PrKTCL) have opted for concessional tax rate regime i.e. 22% plus applicable surcharge & cess under Sec.115BAA of the IT Act .
+*SPVs of IndiGrid (except PrKTCL & TSETPL) have opted for concessional tax rate regime i.e. 22% plus applicable surcharge & cess under section 200 (earlier section 115BAA)*** of the IT Act .
 The tax obligation may vary in case the SPV acquired in future does not opt for such concessional tax regime.

 ** The taxability position is stated as per the provisions under the IT Act.
 The unitholders can opt for the beneficial provisions under the Double Tax Avoidance Agreement (‘DTAA’) of their respective countries with India.